 Romanian violinist Maria Gîlicel is an emerging performer recognized for her versatility and passion on stage.

 Recently, she had the pleasure of playing the 2nd Mov. of Beethoven’s Violin Concerto under the baton of Maxim Vengerov for his masterclass at the Royal College of Music.
-She has also had the chance to work with acclaimed musicians Patricia Kopatchinskaja, Nicola Benedetti, Alina Ibragimova, Leonid Kerbel, Oleksandr Semchuk, Itzhak Rashkovsky, Peter Schuhmayer, Vera Rodríguez Mehner, Mari Tampere-Bezrodny and Mariana Sîrbu.
+She has also had the chance to work with acclaimed musicians Patricia Kopatchinskaja, Nicola Benedetti, Alina Ibragimova, Leonid Kerbel, Oleksandr Semchuk, Vera Rodríguez Mehner, Mari Tampere-Bezrodny and Mariana Sîrbu.

 In 2018 she performed with the Chamber Orchestra of Europe as part of their Academy during their tour in Italy.
 She also took part in the BBC Symphony Orchestra Pathway Scheme, rehearsing and performing with Sakari Oramo, Daniele Rustioni and Dalia Stasevska.

-She is an avid chamber musician and founder of the Chloé Piano Trio and the Thaleia String Quartet, and has enjoyed working with Christoph Richter, Pavel Fisher, Ben Hancox, Simon Lepper, and the Carducci Quartet in Manchester as part of the Wigmore Hall Learning project.
-She receives regular coaching from the Head of Strings of the Royal College of Music, Mark Messenger.
-The Chloé Piano Trio was also invited to take part of a summer residency at the ‘Music at Brel’ programme in France.
+She is an avid chamber musician and co-founder of the Chloé Piano Trio with whom she won the 3rd prize at the Birmingham Intercollegiate Piano Trio Competition.
+The Chloé Piano Trio was also invited to take part in the summer residency at the ‘Music at Brel’ programme in France.

 She plays on a Giovanni Francesco Pressenda violin (Turin, 1843) and a James Tubbs bow kindly loaned from the Royal College of Music.